 With a wonderful flavor, plenty of crisp edge and a soft crumb inside, this lemon thyme focaccia is such a delicious, versatile homemade bread!

-I often think I should make bread a bit more often, and I do love the taste when I do, but I often find we don’t eat quite enough when it is first made and it doesn’t taste as good after a day to feel worth the effort.
+I often think I should make bread a bit more often.
+I do love the taste when I do, but I often find we don't eat quite enough when it is first made and many kinds don't taste as good after a day to feel worth the effort.

 This lemon and thyme focaccia is an exception.
-We both had a fantastic, fairly huge caprese focaccia sandwich from one of the loaves, dipped some in oil, and made more sandwiches for the next day.
-I’ve also made a half batch sometimes, we just love the flavor to make it worth it.
+We both had a fantastic, fairly huge caprese focaccia sandwich from one of the loaves.
+Then we had some dipped in oil, and made more sandwiches for the next day.
+I've also made a half batch sometimes, just to enjoy the flavors.

 Focaccia is a very versatile bread to make as you can dress it up simple like this, or with more extravagant toppings.
 Aromatic flavors work really well, which is why lemon and thyme seemed a good choice, and it was.

-The recipe makes two small loaves, each one big enough for around 2-3 good-sized sandwiches or it will also be good in chunks alongside soup, or simply dipped in good quality olive oil and balsamic vinegar to nibble with cheese or whatever else you fancy.
+The recipe makes two small loaves, each one big enough for around 2-3 good-sized sandwiches.
+It's also good in chunks alongside soup, or simply dipped in good quality olive oil and balsamic vinegar to nibble with cheese or whatever else you fancy.

 How to make lemon thyme focaccia